What Might Delay Settlement of Your Personal Injury Case?

 Length of Medical Treatment

-If you are involved in a car accident, whether as the driver or as a passenger, you should seek medical treatment as promptly as possible.
-You should do this regardless of the severity of your injuries.
+If you are involved in a car accident, whether as the driver or as a passenger, you should seek medical treatment as promptly as possible, regardless of the severity of your injuries.

-A medical professional should evaluate and diagnose your injuries, and they should also offer a prognosis for recovery.
+A medical professional should evaluate and diagnose your injuries and offer a prognosis for recovery.

 Your treatment plan will depend on the extent and severity of your injuries.
-It could take weeks or even months for your injuries to stabilize and for you to attain maximum medical improvement from these injuries.
+It could take weeks or even months for your injuries to stabilize and for you to attain maximum medical improvement.

 The negotiating process can also delay settlement.
-Normally, an insurance company leads with a low settlement offer, hoping you take this at an early stage of proceedings.
+Normally, an insurance company leads with a low settlement offer, hoping you accept it at an early stage of the proceedings.
 Remember, the insurance company tries to pay out as little as possible for all claims.

 Liability Issues